TraceCaps: A Capsule-based Neural Network for Semantic Segmentation

 Originated from and constructed upon convolutional neural networks (CNNs) \citep{krizhevsky2012alexnet,simonyan2014vgg}, FCNs’ encoders inherit some common drawbacks of CNNs, one of which is the lack of an internal mechanism in achieving viewpoint-invariant recognition.
 Traditional CNNs, as well as FCNs, rely on convolution operations to capture various visual patterns, and utilize poolings to enable multi-scale processing of the input images.
 Rotation invariance, however, is not readily available in both models.
 As a result, more data samples or additional network setups \citep{cohen2016group,cohen2018spherical} would be required for objects from different viewpoints to be correctly recognized.
 The absence of explicit part-whole relationships among objects imposes another limitation for FCNs -- without such a mechanism, the rich semantic information residing in the higher layers and the precise boundary information in the lower layers can only be integrated in an implicit manner \citep{zhang2018exfuse}.

-Capsule nets \citep{hinton2017nips,hinton2018ICLR}, operating on a different paradigm, can provide a remedy.
+Capsule nets \citep{hinton2017nips,hinton2018ICLR,hinton2019Nips}, operating on a different paradigm, can provide a remedy.
 Capsule nets are built on capsules, each of which is a group of neurons representing one instance of a visual entity, i.e., an object or one of its parts \citep{hinton2011autoencoder}.
-Capsules output both activation probabilities of their presence and the instantiation parameters that describe their properties, such as pose, deformation and texture, relative to a viewer \citep{hinton2011autoencoder}.
-During inference propagation, the principle of coincidence filtering is employed to activate higher-level capsules and set up part-whole relationships among capsule entities.
+Capsules output both activation probabilities of their presence and the instantiation parameters that describe their properties, such as pose, deformation and texture, relative to a viewer \citep{hinton2011autoencoder}. { So far, two types of capsule nets have been proposed, following supervised learning \citep{hinton2017nips,hinton2018ICLR} and unsupervised learning \citep{hinton2019Nips} paradigms, respectively.
+Our proposed model in this work is developed along the line of supervised models, and therefore we will base our discussion mostly on supervised capsule nets, unless we point out otherwise.} During inference propagation, capsule nets \citep{hinton2017nips,hinton2018ICLR} rely on the principle of coincidence filtering to activate higher-level capsules and set up part-whole relationships among capsule entities.